williams-cs/swell/tutorials/whitespace.md

 **Main Todos**
 -rewrite fun app parser so it stores ws -- can we parse arguments early? instead of waiting til abstract function node
 	--also figure out which is being used -- abstract function node or funapp?
-	--looks like maybe user-created functions can be parsed differently from given functions --right now funapp does not have body or parens -implement repeat (node class) with parens and body -rewrite repeat node parser
+	--right now funapp does not have body or parens -implement repeat (node class) with parens and body -if no args, parse the empty space between parens -rewrite repeat node parser
 -make sure that no tostring is hardcoded with ws
--ALL WS PARSED IS STORED EXACTLY ONCE
+-make sure all ws is parsed once and only once
--clean up ParensNode<Argument<any>> bc ALL ParensNode are ParensNode<Argument> so doesn't need to be generic -fix that spot where the } bracket jumps (aka ws2 in bodyparse)
+-fix that spot where the } bracket jumps (aka ws2 in bodyparse)

 **Done List**
 -write parensnode class
--implement cond, fun with parens and body
--implement fun with arguments
+-implement conditional and fundef with parens and body -implement fun def with arguments
--write parents parser
+-write parens parser
 -rewrite fundec parser to implement argument node -rewrite conditional parser with parens and ws stored correctly -take out rws from funapp (but it should be in fun dec)